eladsimantov/KDCR/README.md

-# KDBR
+# Kinematics Dynamics and Control of Robots (KDBR)
-Kinematics Dynamics and Control of Robots Homework
+This repository includes the code used for the problem sets presented in the course "KDBR" at the Technion.